 Editing/Deleting a Reply

-To delete a message from a ticket, simply click the red delete icon located to the top right of the message.
-Deleting the first message in a ticket will delete the entire ticket.
+To delete a message from a ticket, click the red delete icon in the top-right of the message.
+Deleting the first message will delete the entire ticket.

 Predefined Ticket Replies